rdrubis/rdrubis/README.md

 ### Hi there 👋

+Welcome to my personal space on the Web.
+I'm Radin Rubis, an educator and Full-Stack software developer based in Tacloban City, Philippines.

+I'm a self-directed learner with immense experience in both the academe and the development sector.
+I'm passionate about building software solutions for organizations to achieve their goals.

 <!--
 **rdrubis/rdrubis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.